tatsuhikonaito/CLAD_NanoString/README.md

 ## Contact

-For any questions, you can contact Tatsuhiko Naito (tnaito [at] sg.med.osaka-u.ac.jp)
+For any questions, please contact Tatsuhiko Naito (tatsuhiko.naito [at] mssm.edu)